 You can find their local shops near you on Society of St. Vincent de Paul website.
-They also may pick up the donation for free if the toy quantity is worth it.
+They also may pick up the donation for free.

 Goodwill is a nonprofit organization that helps people improve their lives by assisting them to find a job and grow their careers.
 To empower individuals for work, they offer job treating programs and some supportive services (e.g. access to transportation and child care).

 You may find their retail store near you for donating toys through Goodwill website.
-Some offices may be able to provide free pickup for larger donations.
+Some of their branches can provide free pickup.

 6) Vietnam Veterans of America

 This is a nonprofit corporation that is committed to serving the needs of all veterans in the US.
 They provide several services like veterans claims assistance, financial advising and job placement plus outreach programs for homelessness, substance abuse, educational advancement and more.

 If you’re interested in donating toys to them, use Vietnam Veterans of America website to schedule a pickup or find a drop-off location.

 Big Brothers Big Sisters is a charity organization that strives to change the lives of young people facing adversity to the better.
 The organization matches each enrolled child with a volunteer mentor who’s well suited to their needs.